vlin39/gale_shapley/README.md

 ### In the code

 Forge defaults to a trace length of 4 states.
 To run for more states (for example, to run the Gale Shapley model for 5+ Proposers and 5+ Recievers), use the following code.
-Make sure to set the max_tracelength before the min_tracelength.
+Make sure to set the `max_tracelength` before the `min_tracelength` -- it causes errors when the `min_trancelength` > `max_tracelength`.

 ```
 option max_tracelength 8